 - It is the responsibility of the Lunchtime Supervisors to deal with minor incidents and report them to the child's teacher.
-The class teacher would then be responsible for imparting any consequences.
-Training required around developmental understanding, behaviour and SEN. Meeting with CT to share info about pupils. - For more serious incidents, Lunchtime Supervisors must inform either the Head Teacher or Deputy Head Teacher who would then be responsible for imparting any necessary consequences. - Non classroom-based staff (e.g. administration staff, premises staff) should ensure that rules are being followed by the children as they move around school.
-Any incidents noted by the non-classroom based staff should be dealt with and where appropriate, be reported to the class teacher or the Senior Leadership Team.
+The class teacher would then be responsible for imparting any consequences. - For more serious incidents, Lunchtime Supervisors must inform either the Head Teacher or Deputy Head Teacher who would then be responsible for imparting any necessary consequences. - Non classroom-based staff (e.g. administration staff, premises staff) should ensure that rules are being followed by the children as they move around school.
+Any incidents noted by the non-classroom based staff should be dealt with and, where appropriate, be reported to the class teacher or the Senior Leadership Team.